kind2-mc/cocospec_tcm_experiments/README.md

 * `logic`: a running example `ml.lus` showcasing mode-based contracts, along with its graph of reachable modes `graph.pdf`.
+  It is a simplified version of the mode logic component of the TCM.

 * `scripts`: scripts used by the `Makefile`.